bitweeder/Lucena-Utilities/README.md

 - divide lulCompilerFlags into pieces devoted to platform, compiler, and library to reflect their (purported) independence
 - factor i18n string conversion and other utilities into their own libraries or simple source distributions
 - replace Status (and its dependents) with [std]::outcome and friends
+- fix symbol visibility and linker hints to support building as a dynamic library

 ## Contributing